sami-bre/Pvot/README.md

 # Pvot
 A django online voting app.
-An extension to the polling app on the official django tutorial.
+An extension of the polling app on the official django tutorial.

 I took the simple polling app on the official django tutorial page enhanced it so that it:
     - looks better (I used the Bootstrap freamwork to make things a bit shiny